aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 | Kavalan   |  214                       | 273                          | 0                      | 0                        |
 | Truku     |  21                        | 27                           | 4196                   | 4509                     |
 | Sakizaya  |  144                       | 185                          | 0                      | 0                        |

-: Table 4.
-Estimate population number for each ethnic group (above 51 years old)

 This table only shows the population number by age group, but we know based on Table 1 that their indigenous language may not be their dominant language.

+<i>Table 5.
+Estimate population number whose dominant language is their indigenous language for each ethnic group</i>
 |           | Non-mountain areas<br>51-60|Non-mountain areas<br>Above 60| Mountain areas<br>51-60|Mountain areas<br>Above 60|
 | :---:     | :---:                      | :---:                        | :---:                  | :---:                    |
 | Total     |  36 612                    | 46 850                       | 38 760                 | 41 646                   |